Worth Seeing

 Eefastos (Vulcan) Temple wall remains, Ag.
 Constantinos – 3rd century BC

-Eefastos, one of the 12 gods of Olympus was the god of Fire and Metal.
+Eefastos, one of the 12 gods of Olympus, was the god of Fire and Metal.
 He was the son of Zeus and Ira.
-Out of the two myths about him, where is the one.
+Out of the two myths about him, which is the one?
 Both say he was born disabled and ugly!
-So, not a lot going for him really.
-However, against these odds he managed to marry Afroditi, even though she never loved him; but not before his mother tried to do away with him by throwing him off the top of Olympus!
-Luckily 2 demi-gods found him and brought him up in a cave near the sea where he learned to work with copper.
-There he planned his revenge.
+So, not a lot is going for him, really.
+However, against these odds, he managed to marry Afroditi, even though she never loved him, but not before his mother tried to do away with him by throwing him off the top of Olympus!
+Luckily, 2 demigods found him and brought him up in a cave near the sea, where he learned to work with copper.
+There, he planned his revenge.
 He made and sent his mother a throne containing a pair of secret manacles.
 When she sat down, they automatically trapped her.

-The gods called upon Eefastos to help release her but he refused.
+The gods called upon Eefastos to help release her, but he refused.
 So Dionysos volunteered to render him drunk and bring him.
 And so he did, on a donkey!
-After Ira’s release, Eefastos stayed on and worked his forge where he made several interesting things, including Achilles’suit of armor, Hercules’s breastplate, and Apollo’s arrows.
-The roman word “Vulcan” has given the English word “volcano” as the word “Eafastos” given Greek the word “efaisteo”.
+After Ira’s release, Eefastos stayed on and worked his forge, where he made several interesting things, including Achilles’s suit of armour, Hercules’s breastplate, and Apollo’s arrows.
+The Roman word “Vulcan” has given the English word “volcano”, as the word “Eafastos” gave the Greeks the word “efaisteo”.

 Towers – Glossa area – 4th century BC